-- The department is also home to the Wood Enterprise Institute, a student-owned and student-managed production enterprise that develops, produces, and markets a wood-based product each year.
+- The department is home to the Wood Enterprise Institute, a production enterprise owned and managed by students that develops, produces, and markets a wood-based product each year.
 Past products have included beer flight holders, conference tables, and wine racks; you can watch a video about the production of the 2019 product: dog bowl holders.

 - Student clubs and organizations such as the Society of Renewable Resources provide an opportunity to connect with others with similar interests and get involved on campus and in the community.

 What can I do with a degree in sustainable biomaterials?

 Graduates in sustainable biomaterials may enter the job market or pursue a graduate degree in the field.
 Career possibilities are listed below, and potential employers include forest products companies, engineering firms, textile companies, biofuels companies, and chemical manufacturers.

-- Adhesive development chemist — Helps improve the performance of adhesives and helps to improve the products made from them.
+- Adhesive development chemist — Helps improve the performance of adhesives and the products made from them.